Boxers

 Late Career Fight Pay

-In the latter years of his career, he earned a $600,000 payday for his loss to Nikolai Valuev in 2008.
+In the latter years of his career, he earned a $600,000 payday for his 2008 loss to Nikolai Valuev.
 Evander also returned in 2021 for an exhibition match against the former MMA fighter Vitor Belfort, earning $500,000.
 He lost in the first round by technical knockout, and he likely took the fight solely due to his financial issues at the time.

 Financial Issues

 Holyfield has faced severe financial troubles despite earning over $300 million during his boxing career.
 This is primarily due to excessive spending, poor investment decisions, and mounting obligations, such as child support.
-By 2008, his finances were in turmoil, leading to the foreclosure of his 109-room Atlanta mansion, which was built in 1994 for $29 million and featured 17 bathrooms, a 1.3-million-litre pool, and a bowling alley.
+By 2008, his finances were in turmoil, leading to the foreclosure of his 109-room Atlanta mansion, built in 1994 for $29 million and featuring 17 bathrooms, a 1.3-million-liter pool, and a bowling alley.
 The property required over $1 million annually for upkeep and was auctioned in 2008 for just $7.5 million, a fraction of its original value.

 Child support obligations for his 11 children further compounded his issues, and in 2012, a court ordered him to pay $372,097 in overdue support payments for his daughter and another $6,000 for his 10-year-old son.
 Around the same time, Holyfield also faced a $550,000 lawsuit from a landscaping company over unpaid work on his 235-acre estate.

-His financial collapse extended beyond personal expenses, with failed business ventures including his record label, Real Deal Records, which incurred a loss of $2.9 million, and a restaurant business that cost $10.5 million.
+His financial collapse extended beyond personal expenses, with failed business ventures including his record label, Real Deal Records, which incurred a $2.9 million loss, and a restaurant business that incurred a $10.5 million loss.
 By 2019, he had reached the point where he could only afford to live in a modest two-bedroom apartment despite earning up to $100,000 monthly through personal appearances and endorsements.

 Holyfield’s financial decline is a stark reminder of how even immense wealth can vanish without proper management.
 Like many athletes, his story highlights the risks associated with poor investments, excessive spending, ongoing legal issues, and inadequate long-term financial planning.